 An integrated (health and education) 2 year assessment is being piloted in Queens Park Ward between Sept 2014 - Dec 2014.
-Year to date, 53% (41 of 77) 2 year old children have had a 2 year old assessment in their setting.
+Year to date, 80% (24 of 30) 2 year old children have had a 2 year old assessment in their setting.
 Ten parents have attended parenting skills training in the 1st year of their child's life which is on track to achieve the target of 14.
-Five community champions have been recruited since April 2014.
+Employability data for the number of parents who access employability skills classes in QP ward is proving difficult to collect and we are working with Paddington Development Trust to develop reporting on this in a meaningful way.
+Six community champions have been recruited since April 2014.

-- 1.11 We will increase the proportion of children in Westminster Primary Schools who achieve or exceed Level 4 in Reading, Writing and Mathematics in Standard Attainment Tests [SATs] to 80%.
+1.11 We will increase the proportion of children in Westminster Primary Schools who achieve or exceed Level 4 in Reading, Writing and Mathematics in Standard Attainment Tests [SATs] to 80%.

 The 2014 Primary school Key Stage 2 L4+ results for 2014 are 85% (up from 79% in 2013).
-This is well above this year's national average of 79%. - 1.12 We will hold more perpetrators of domestic violence to account for their actions through prosecution and effective programmes which address their behaviour.
+This is well above this year's national average of 79%.

+1.12 We will hold more perpetrators of domestic violence to account for their actions through prosecution and effective programmes which address their behaviour.

 In Westminster City Council, every woman will now be asked whether they have experienced domestic abuse during the course of any social work assessment.
-During the second quarter of 2014, every father or male carer will be included and spoken to as part of any social work assessment especially those triggered by reports of domestic abuse.
+In children's social care each assessment contains a prompt for the assessing worker to ensure that there are persistent attempts to engage the male carer or perpetrator of domestic abuse in the assessment and if this is not possible to say why.